 Did you know??

 If we dropped a hammer and a feather we would expect the hammer to fall the fastest, but if we did this on the moon where there is no air resistance they would hit the ground at the same time.
-This is because the force pulling them down is gravity, and it is the same for both and without air resistance is pretty much the only thing that affects the objects as they fall.
+This is because the force pulling them down is gravity, which is the same for both and without air resistance is pretty much the only thing that affects the objects as they fall.

 - What happens if you attach a LEGO man to a balloon, is the fall slower or faster than the parachute?